Features and Improvements in ArangoDB 3.12

 Shard rebalancing

-The feature for rebalancing shards in cluster deployments has been moved from the Rebalance Shards tab in the NODES section to the Distribution tab in the CLUSTER section of the web interface.
+The feature for rebalancing shards in cluster deployments has been moved from the Rebalance Shards tab in the Nodes section to the Distribution tab in the Cluster section of the web interface.

 The updated interface now offers the following options: